Leon Louw a Nobel Peace Prize nominee said:

 They can simply decide to take people’s bitcoins away from them, as the Central European Bank decided to do in Cyprus in early 2013.

 And if some part of the network goes offline for some reason, the money keeps on flowing.

 2. It is easy to set up

-You have to stand in long queues, provide regulatory ID card, utility bill, passport sized photograph, and sometimes birth certificate.
+You have to stand in long queues, provide a regulatory ID card, utility bill, a passport-sized photograph, and sometimes your birth certificate.